Crowded House: Formation and name change (1984–1986)

 Finn and Hester decided to form a new band during the first Split Enz farewell tour, "Enz with a Bang", in late 1984.
-Seymour approached Finn during the after party for the Melbourne show and asked if he could audition for the new band.
-The Mullanes formed in Melbourne in early 1985 with Finn, Hester, Seymour, and guitarist Craig Hooper (The Reels) and first performed on 11 June.
+Seymour approached Finn during the afterparty for the Melbourne show and asked if he could audition for the new band.
+The Mullanes formed in Melbourne in early 1985 with Finn, Hester, Seymour and guitarist Craig Hooper (the Reels) and first performed on 11 June.
 They secured a record contract with Capitol Records, but Hooper left the band before the remaining trio moved to Los Angeles to record their debut album.

 At Capitol's behest, the band's name was changed to Crowded House, which alluded to the lack of space at the small Hollywood Hills house they shared during the recording of the album Crowded House.
 Former Split Enz keyboardist Eddie Rayner produced the track "Can't Carry On" and was asked to join the band.
 He toured with them in 1988, but was unable to become a full member due to family commitments.

 Early albums (1986–1990)

 Thanks to their Split Enz connection, the newly formed Crowded House had an established Australasian fanbase.
 They began by playing at festivals in Australia and New Zealand and released their debut album, Crowded House, in August 1986.
 Capitol Records initially failed to see the band's potential and gave them only low-key promotion, forcing the band to play at small venues to try to gain attention.
 The album's first single, "Mean to Me", reached the Australian Kent Music Report Singles Chart top 30 in June.
 It failed to chart in the US, but moderate American airplay introduced US listeners to the group.

 The next single, "Don't Dream It's Over", was released in October 1986 and proved an international hit, reaching number two on the US Billboard Hot 100 and number one in Canada.
 New Zealand radio stations initially gave the song little support until months later when it became internationally successful.
 Ultimately, the song reached number one on the New Zealand singles chart and number eight in Australia.
 It remains the group's most commercially successful song.

-In March 1987, the group were awarded "Best New Talent", along with "Song of the Year" and "Best Video" awards for "Don't Dream It's Over", at the inaugural ARIA Music Awards.
+In March 1987 the group were awarded "Best New Talent", along with "Song of the Year" and "Best Video" awards for "Don't Dream It's Over", at the inaugural ARIA Music Awards.
 The video also earned the group the MTV Video Music Award for Best New Artist that year.
 The song has often been covered by other artists and gave Paul Young a hit single in 1991.
 It was also used for a New Zealand Tourism Board advertisement in its "100% Pure New Zealand" worldwide promotion from October 2005.
 In May 2001, "Don't Dream it's Over" was voted seventh in a poll of the best Australian songs of all time by the Australasian Performing Right Association.